The Johann Distler KG metalware factory was founded in Nüremberg, Germany around 1900.

 and toys were marked as 'Made in Western Germany'.

-In 1952 Distler introduced an unusual 3-phase power system for part of their 'O' gauge line.
-It consisted of locomotives
+In 1952 Distler introduced an unusual and unique 3-phase electric power system for part of their 'O' gauge line.
+It consisted

 By 1955 the product line had been reduced in size and the Distler catalog was only 46 pages long.